-1. Complete the 40-hour RBT Certification Coursework
+Step 1: Complete the 40-hour RBT Certification Coursework

 Comparing Available Courses

 The table below presents many of the available options for online training.
 You have a lot of options available to you and they vary widely in both cost and quality.
 If you feel that in-person training is the best fit for you, research the schools near you to find one that offers an approved course.
-As companies often run sales on their training programs, the cost listed in the table reflects the usual, non-sale prices for the training.
+As companies often run sales on their training programs, the cost listed in the table reflects the usual, non-sale prices for the training as of 2022.
 For an in-depth comparison of 3 of these options, as well as tips on what to look for when selecting a course view our post Become an RBT: Choose the Best 40-Hour Course for You!

 |Training||Usual Cost||Additional Information|

 |Autism Therapy Career College||$29/week||Offers packages including RBT Competency Assessment and Full RBT Certification|